F423/RustyCloud/README.md

-## Udacity's Nanodegree revamped to fit Rust in!
+## Learning Rust by building cloud-native applications (using the Zero to Production book)

 # RustyCloud
 Taking the cloud further.